Information for Higher Education Institutions

 The Phases of a Counselling Mission

-The counselling mission consists of a kick-off visit and a follow-up visit at your institution (6-12 months after the first visit).
-Please note that in the light of the Covid-19 pandemic, parts of the counselling mission are likely to be carried out by digital means.
+The counselling mission consists of a kick-off visit and a follow-up visit at the institution (6-12 months after the first visit).
+In the light of the Covid-19 pandemic, parts of the counselling mission are likely to be carried out by digital means.

-Prior to the first peer counselling visit, you are asked to answer a survey.
+Prior to the first peer counselling visit, the HEIs are asked to answer a survey.
 Based on the results, a preliminary study about the needs, challenges and degree of implementation is elaborated.
-For this purpose, a direct contact between you and the Bologna expert will be established.
+For this purpose, a direct contact between the institution and the Bologna expert will be established.

-During the first peer counselling visit, the Bologna experts advise you on practical reforms in a peer-to-peer approach.
+During the first peer counselling visit, the Bologna experts advise the HEIs on practical reforms in a peer-to-peer approach.

-After the first visit, the experts and you are asked to fill out a survey on the added value and the potential shortfalls of the visit.
+After the first visit, the experts and the HEIs are asked to fill out a survey on the added value and the potential shortfalls of the visit.
 The results will help to prepare and, if needed, to adjust the follow-up visit.

-Between the first and second visit, you will try to implement the suggestions, ideas and recommendations jointly developed with the expert during the first peer counselling visit.
+Between the first and second visit, the HEIs will try to implement the suggestions, ideas and recommendations jointly developed with the expert during the first peer counselling visit.

 At the end of the project, all involved HEIs are invited to participate in a final conference together with the experts, the project consortium and other stakeholders.
 The results will be discussed and recorded in a final paper.